Amazon Faves

 Seven Mile Beach

 Widely acclaimed for its soft white sand and crystal-clear waters, Seven Mile Beach stretches along the western coast of Grand Cayman.
-It’s approximately a 10 to 15-minute drive from the cruise terminal in George Town, depending on traffic.
+Depending on traffic, it’s approximately a 10 to 15-minute drive from the cruise terminal in George Town.
 Seven Mile Beach and Governor’s Beach are the two closest to the cruise port.

 Governor’s Beach